-We will require additional capital to fund our operations and if we fail to obtain necessary capital, we will not be able to complete the development and commercialization of our product candidates.
+We will require additional capital to fund our operations and if we fail to obtain necessary capital, we will not be able to complete the development and commercialization of our product candidates.\

 Our operations have consumed substantial amounts of cash since inception.
 We expect to continue to spend substantial amounts of cash to conduct further research and development and clinical trials of our product candidates to seek regulatory approvals for our product candidates and to launch and commercialize any products for which we receive regulatory approval.
-As of September 30, 2019, we had \$343.8 million in cash and cash equivalents.
-Based on our current operating plan, we believe that the net proceeds from our initial public offering completed in September 2019, together with existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements through 2022.
+As of March 31, 2020, we had \$311.1 million in cash and cash equivalents.
+Based on our current operating plan, we believe that our cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements through 2022.
 However, our future capital requirements and the period for which our existing resources will support our operations may vary significantly from what we expect, and we will in any event require additional capital in order to complete clinical development and obtain regulatory approval of our product candidates.
 Our monthly spending levels will vary based on new and ongoing development and corporate activities.
 Because the length of time and activities associated with development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.

 Our future funding requirements will depend on many factors, including, but not limited to:

-- · the initiation, progress, timing, costs and results of clinical trials for our product candidates; - the clinical and preclinical development and manufacturing plans we establish for these product candidates; - the number and characteristics of product candidates that we develop or in-license; - the cost of identifying and evaluating potential product candidates for acquisition or license, including the cost of preclinical activities or clinical activities: - the terms of any collaboration or licensing agreements we may choose to enter into; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration, or FDA, the European Medicines Agency, or EMA, and other comparable foreign regulatory authorities; - · the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates: - · the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale manufacturing activities; and - the cost of establishing medical affairs and sales, marketing and distribution capabilities for any approved product candidates.
+- the initiation, progress, timing, costs and results of clinical trials for our product candidates; including any unforeseen costs we may incur as a result of clinical trial delays due to the COVID-19 pandemic or other causes; - the clinical and preclinical development and manufacturing plans we establish for these product candidates; - the number and characteristics of product candidates that we develop or in-license; - the cost of identifying and evaluating potential product candidates for acquisition or license, including the cost of preclinical activities or clinical activities; - the terms of any collaboration or licensing agreements we may choose to enter into; - the outcome, timing and cost of meeting regulatory requirements established by the U.S. Food and Drug Administration, or FDA, the European Medicines Agency, or EMA, and other comparable foreign regulatory authorities: - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates: - the effect of competing technological and market developments; - the cost and timing of completion of commercial-scale manufacturing activities; and - the degree of commercial success achieved following the successful completion of development and regulatory approval activities for a product candidate.